json420/degu/doc/degu.client.rst

 >>> conn.close()

-For SSL (specifically, for TLS 1.2), you'll need an :class:`SSLClient` instance.
+For SSL (specifically, for TLS 1.2), you'll need to create an :class:`SSLClient` instance.

 Also, see the :func:`create_client()` and :func:`create_sslclient()`
 convenience functions, especially when connecting to Apache servers.